icon-project/icon-project.github.io/docs/quickstart_p1.md

         return "Hello"
 ```

 Let's deploy the contract without modification and get the contract address.
 For every transaction, you need to check the execution result using txhash.
-Transaction result contains the SCORE address if the deploy was successful.
+Transaction result contains the SCORE address if the deployment was successful.

 ```console
 root@07dfee84208e:/tbears# tbears deploy hello_world